Vorkharium/vorkharium.github.io/_posts/2024-11-12-HTB-Editorial-Write-up.md

     (root) /usr/bin/python3 /opt/internal_apps/clone_changes/clone_prod_change.py *
 ```

-It seems like we can run the clone_prod_change.py as sudo.
+It seems like we can run the clone_prod_change.py with sudo.

 Lets check the contents of the script: